viclafouch/Fetch-Crawler/docs/API.md

   debugging: true,

   // (optional)
+  // Default : 2
+  // Number of retry when request fails.
+  retryCount: 5,

+  // (optional)
+  // Default : 5000
+  // Limit of time in milliseconds for a request.
+  retryTimeout: 3000,

+  // (optional)
+  // Default : 0
+  // For some reason, you maybe want to add a delay in   milliseconds between each request.
+If this option is provided, `parallel` option's is set to `1`.
+  timeBetweenRequest: 3000,

+  // (optional)
   // Default : (url => url)
   // Function to modify url before each request.
 You can also return `false` if you want to skip the request.
   preRequest: url => {